-- In a large saucepan, put butternut squash and red lentils to boil in about 3 cups salted water.
+- In a large saucepan, put butternut squash and red lentils to boil in 2-3 cups salted cold water.

-- When the squash is very tender and the lentils are mostly exploded, turn off the heat and process the whole thing until very creamy.
-I use the handheld mixer.
+- When the squash is very tender and the lentils are mostly exploded, turn off the heat.

-- Add freshly ground black pepper to taste.
+- Add freshly ground black pepper to taste if you want.

 - To serve add a splash of almond or cashew milk.
 Or mix it before serving.

 Liquid: depending on how you like your soup (thicker or thinner) is the amount of water you'll need.
 I recommend you start with 2 cups and then add more at the end if you see it is consuming too fast before the squash is done.

 Milk: you can use any nut milk, but I find almond is the best and second comes cashew.
 Alternatively, use cream (whipping or double, directly from the fridge) if not making it vegan.